Hakim Ajmal Khan: Politics

 Hakim Ajmal Khan changed from medicine to politics after he started writing for the Urdu weekly Akmal-ul-Akhbar launched by his family.
 Khan also headed the Muslim team who met the Viceroy of India in Simla in 1906 and presented him with a memorandum written by the delegation.
 At the end of December 1906, he actively participated at the Dhaka founding of the All India Muslim League on 30 December 1906.
 At a time when many Muslim leaders faced arrest, Khan approached Mahatma Gandhi for help in 1917, thereafter uniting with him and other Muslim leaders such as Maulana Azad, Maulana Mohammad Ali Jauhar and Maulana Shaukat Ali in the well-known Khilafat movement.
 Khan was also the sole person elected to the Presidency of the Indian National Congress, the Muslim League and the All India Khilafat Committee.

 Death and legacy

 Before he died of heart problems on 29 December 1927, Hakim Ajmal Khan had renounced his government title, and many of his Indian followers awarded him the title of Masih-ul-Mulk (Healer of the Nation).
-He was succeeded to the position of Jamia Millia Islamia Chancellor by Mukhtar Ahmed Ansari.
+Mukhtar Ahmed Ansari succeeded him as the Jamia Millia Islamia chancellor.

 Ajmaline, a class Ia antiarrhythmic agent and Ajmalan a parent hydride, are named after him.

 After the partition of India, Khan's grandson Hakim Muhammad Nabi Khan moved to Pakistan.
 Hakim Nabi had learnt Tibb (how to practice medicine) from his grandfather and opened 'Dawakhana Hakim Ajmal Khan' in Lahore which has branches throughout Pakistan.
 The motto of the Ajmal Khan family is Azal-ul-Allah-Khudatulmal, which means that the best way to keep oneself busy is by serving humanity.

+He is buried near Tibbia College Karol Bagh in Delhi where other members of his family were also buried.
+The current location is near RK Ashram Metro Station.